opengisch/QField-docs/documentation/reference/qfieldcloud/specs.en.md

 ```

 To do so, you need to edit the `pg_hba.conf` file where your PostgreSQL server is hosted.
 For more information, refer to recommendations on [StackOverflow questions](https://stackoverflow.com/search?q=FATAL+no+pg_hba.conf+entry+for+host).

-!!! warning
-    The information provided on this page might get outdated or changed at any moment without notice during the BETA phase of the QFieldCloud project!